snotknot/blog/_posts/2022-03-15-secThreadP1.markdown

 **tips for successfully reading this thread**
 - Don’t skip ahead/skim through the thread, read in order
-- read the jolly rogers security thread before proceeding past this point
+- Don't skip the prerequisites (you're just making it harder; you wouldn't skip to advanced math before learning basic math, right?)
 - if there is something you do not understand, use Google to fill in any voids

 If you're wanting to remain anonymous, maximize your security, privacy and so on... then above is what I personally would recommend learning.
 I already know this is going to generate a fuck ton of controversy but I am a firm believer that you should learn the basics of computers and networking before you rely on them to keep you anonymous.